abdullah2021skipq/ProximaCentauri/AbdullahZaman/sprint2/PCRepoAZB/README.md

 * <p>cdk deploy %pipelineName%</p>
 * <p>pytest %DirectoryHavingTestFiles%</p>
 ## Troubleshooting Instructions
-Push the code to GitHub before bootstrapping and deploying afterchanges have been done.
+Push the code to GitHub before bootstrapping and deploying after changes have been done.